The Necro Files

 The Necro Files is a 1997 horror comedy zombie film by director Matt Jaissle.
 The film depicts zombies as sexual creatures whose desires for human flesh are not limited to anthropophagy.

 Plot

 The film follows a zombie rapist as he returns from the dead to cannibalize and assault the living.

 Reception

 Erik Piepenburg of The New York Times called the film a "jaw-droppingly gory trash fest" which should be seen by "video disciples with steel caldrons for stomachs".
 Noreen Giffney expresses in her book Queering the Non/human that the film "offers cinematic representations of clinical associations between criminality, murder and necrophilia" but that the film is infantile.

 Sequels

-The film was followed by two sequels Necro Files 2 (2003) and Necro Filles 3000 (2017).
+The film was followed by two sequels Necro Files 2 (2003) and Necro Files 3000 (2017).